Student Educational Opportunity

 As a student, it is your responsibility to identify yourself to UDSS as an individual with a disability and to request accommodations.
+Accommodations must be requested for each course and each semester.
 According to the laws, an individual with a disability is someone with a physical or mental impairment that substantially limits one or more major life activities, such as walking, seeing, hearing, learning, caring for oneself, speaking, breathing, thinking, concentrating, etc.

 Documentation of the disability must be provided to UDSS and is kept on file to assist UDSS in determining appropriate accommodations.
 The documentation must support the accommodation(s) requested by the student; and requests for accommodations must be made in a timely manner.